blueskypie/wfr/cran-comments.md

         obj1=get("OBJ2",pos = 2)
         detach(name="rImage", pos=2)
 ```
-This package gives the users option to save work image, and maybe later `attach` the image to retrieve objects.
+Seems the concern from the Good Practice is that **People do often forget to detach databases**, which is not the case here.
 The `attach` is closely followed by a `detach`.
 So I hope it is OK.